microsoft/app-camp/docs/aad/MessagingExtension.md

     ]
 }
 ```

 - Create a file `bot.js` inside the `server` folder.
 This is the `StockManagerBot` for the messaging extension which will handle the search, display and update functionality of products within the conversation.

+!!! note "Notice the event handlers"
+    The code contains these event handlers which are invoked by the Bot Framework adapter:

-    - **handleTeamsMessagingExtensionQuery()**- Used in creating a Search-based Message Extension when you query which then returns the `Messaging Extension Response` for the query.
+    - **handleTeamsMessagingExtensionQuery()** - Used in creating a Search-based Message Extension when you query which then returns the `Messaging Extension Response` for the query.

-    - **handleTeamsMessagingExtensionSelectItem()**- Used in creating a Search-based Message Extension when select a search query result,  which then returns the `Messaging Extension Response` for the query.
+    - **handleTeamsMessagingExtensionSelectItem()** - Used in creating a Search-based Message Extension when select a search query result,  which then returns the `Messaging Extension Response` for the query.

     - **onInvokeActivity()** - If the bots receive a message activity, then the turn handler receives a notification of that incoming activity.
 The turn handler then sends the incoming activity to Team's activity handler `onInvokeActivity` which routes all Teams invoke activities.
 To implement our own logic for, you must override this method in your bot.

 - Copy the following content into **bot.js** file.

 ```javascript
 import { TeamsActivityHandler, CardFactory } from 'botbuilder';
 import { getProductByName, updateProductUnitStock } from './northwindDataService.js';